When hiring vendors to design publications, be sure to let them know that as part of the final deliverables, we need:

 - Avoid rework by double checking that everything that needs doing in InDesign is done

-- Subject expert edits: Document authors, collaborators, funders
+- Subject-expert edits: Document authors, collaborators, funders

-- Initial accessibility checks/branding edits: cabnrcomms@unr.edu
+- Initial proofing and accessibility checks/branding edits: cabnrcomms@unr.edu

 - Spell check, etc.